platformsh/platformsh-docs/src/frameworks/drupal7/redis.md

 ### Via the management console

-Alternatively, add the following environment variables using the Platform.sh console.
+Alternatively, add the following environment variables using the Platform.sh management console.
 Note, if you set a directory in the make file you will need to alter the variables to match.

 `drupal:cache_backends`